rodneyshupe/Cookbook/Recipes/Sauces/TeriyakiSauce.rst

 Directions
 ----------

-1. Combine soy sauce, sugar, ginger, and garlic in small saucepan
+1. Combine soy sauce, sugar, ginger, and garlic in a small saucepan.
-2. Stir together mirin and cornstarch in small bowl until no lumps remain, then stir mirin mixture into saucepan.
+2. Stir together mirin and cornstarch in a small bowl until no lumps remain, then stir the mirin mixture into the saucepan.
-3. Bring sauce to boil over medium-high heat, stirring occasionally;
-   reduce heat to medium-low and simmer, stirring occasionally, until sauce is reduced to 3/4 cup and forms syrupy glaze, about 4 minutes.
+3. Bring to a boil over medium-high heat, stirring occasionally, then reduce heat to medium-low and simmer, stirring occasionally, until the sauce is reduced to 3/4 cup and forms a syrupy glaze, about 4 minutes.
 Cover to keep warm.